jhashikhar/digital-signal-governance/docs/category-positioning.md

 ## DSG's Category Position

 ### The Upstream Layer
-DSG occupies the **upstream governance layer** in the architecture of digital signal environments.
-Every adjacent category — analytics, attribution, optimization, automation — operates downstream of the signal layer that DSG addresses.
+DSG is positioned at the **upstream governance layer** of digital signal environments.
+Many adjacent categories, including analytics, attribution, optimization, and automation, operate downstream of the signal layer addressed by DSG.

 This upstream position is defensible, distinctive, and consequential:

 - Defensible: DSG addresses governance conditions that are not systematically addressed as a distinct governance category within existing mainstream frameworks.
 - Distinctive: DSG's concerns are structural and governance-oriented, not operational or technical
 - Consequential: governance failures at the signal layer propagate into all downstream functions